flaxeneel2/HorseRaceSimulator/README.md

 ```

+#### Ideal running conditions
+- full screen for all 10 lanes
+- 1440p screen or larger

 #### Known issues with part 2

 - More accurate horse odds do not populate on random horses until at least 3 runs have been done with the random horse.